Four-dimensional Gravity on a Covariant Noncommutative Space: Introduction

 The outline of the paper is as follows.
 In sections 2, 3 we briefly present the four-dimensional Einstein and conformal gravity theories for reasons of completeness but also, for reference on some of their important features in the next sections.
+However, we should note that in our present work we do not aim at a review of the framework of noncommutative geometry.
+For this purpose, we refer to review articles throughout the paper, especially in the beginning of this introduction.
 In section 4, we present the construction of the four-dimensional fuzzy space on which we formulate gravity as a (noncommutative) gauge theory and describe the construction of the gauge theory of the isometry group of the above space.
 In section 5, we comment on the constraints employed in order to break the initial symmetry to the desirable one - the Lorentz.
 In section 6, we propose an action and comment on the obtaining of the equations of motion.
 Eventually, in section 7, we write our conclusions and stress out the main features of our model.
 In Appendix A we give some details on how to deal with the general problem of the (non-) covariance transformation property of the field strength tensor on such covariant spaces and how this can be relieved, while in Appendix B, we give the calculations and results of the transformations of the fields and the component tensors.